-The Classes of 2026 is waived from the prerequisite requirement for Computer Technician.
+\The Classes of 2025 and 2026 are waived from the prerequisite requirement for Computer Technician.

 This course provides an introduction to basic computer hardware and software.
 Through hands-on labs, students learn how to build computer systems, troubleshoot and repair computers, printers and mobile devices, install and configure operating systems (Windows and Linux), and learn networking and security concepts.